Haiti Deaf Academy/

 Haiti Deaf Academy/Akademi Soud Ayiti

 Institute for Social Welfare/L’Institut du Bien-Etre Social et de Recherches (IBESR) certified since 2017.

 The need for the Haiti Deaf Academy became clear during our work with a community of deaf adults in Leveque, Haiti, as they relocated to permanent housing after losing their homes in the earthquake of 2010.
 Most of the adults living in the community were not well educated, not job ready and were dependent on others for survival.
-The adult leaders in Leveque requested that future efforts focus on their next generation, though the offering of language development, academic education, vocational training and spiritual development.
+The adult leaders in Leveque requested that our future efforts focus on their next generation, through the offering of language development, academic education, vocational training and spiritual development.

-Most of the students living in our dorms are not orphans and will not be treated as such.
+Most of the students living in our home style dorms are not orphans and will not be treated as such.
 The family will remain intact, with sign language programs available for parents and siblings, and a social worker to help ensure that the family remains active in the child’s life.

 We are training deaf men to be pastors so that the children receive a biblical education direct from deaf role models.